Should You Refinance an FHA Loan to a VA Loan?

 The VA only offers two refinance programs: the interest rate reduction refinance loan (IRRRL), which is limited to existing VA loan holders, and the cash-out refinance.

-You would need to use the cash-out refinance option to replace your existing FHA loan with a VA loan.
-While VA loans are known for lower rates, cash-out refinances are riskier and typically incur higher interest costs than a simple rate-and-term refinance.
+To replace your existing FHA loan with a VA loan, you would need to use the cash-out refinance option.
+While VA loans are known for lower rates, cash-out refinances are considered riskier and typically carry higher interest costs than a simple rate-and-term refinance.

 4. You Need an Appraisal; Home Needs to Meet VA Standards

-Homeowners with an existing FHA mortgage who have trouble passing VA property standards should consider the FHA Streamline refinance program, which does not require an appraisal.
+Homeowners with an existing FHA mortgage who have trouble meeting VA property standards should consider the FHA Streamline refinance program, which does not require an appraisal.

 Refinancing and the Impact on VA Entitlement

 If you qualify for a Certificate of Eligibility (COE) from the Department of Veterans Affairs and have never taken out a VA loan, you likely have “full entitlement.”
-This means the VA is willing to insure your mortgage, regardless of the size.
+This means the VA is willing to insure your mortgage regardless of the loan size.

 With most lenders, having full entitlement allows you to purchase a home with zero money down or convert an FHA loan to a VA loan.

-However, the VA offers a one-time restoration of entitlement for buyers who have refinanced or paid off their VA loan yet still own the home.
-This would allow you to purchase or refinance another home with full entitlement, although the only way to restore your entitlement in the future would be to sell all of the associated properties.
+The VA does offer a one-time restoration of entitlement for buyers who have refinanced or paid off their VA loan but still own the home.
+This allows you to purchase or refinance another home with full entitlement — though the only way to restore entitlement again in the future would be to sell all associated properties.

-If your VA entitlement is tied up on another home – but the VA loan is paid off – you can request the one-time restoration with VA Form 28-1880 to complete the FHA-to-VA refinance.
+If your VA entitlement is tied up on another home but the VA loan is paid off, you can request the one-time restoration using VA Form 26-1880 to complete the FHA-to-VA refinance.

 Is It Worth Refinancing My FHA Loan to a VA Loan?